A Neural-Network Framework for the Design of Individualised Hearing-Loss Compensation: Framework

-\paragraph{Frequency limitation} Although the CoNNear models operate at a sampling frequency $f_{s}$ = 20 kHz, the adopted training dataset had a sampling frequency of 16 kHz.
-To ensure that AN responses can be restored by processing sound at frequencies below 8 kHz (Nyquist frequency of the dataset), we added a loss function that minimises the magnitude differences between the original and processed stimuli ($x$ and $\hat{x}$) at frequencies above 8 kHz:
+Although the CoNNear models operate at a sampling frequency $f_{s}$ = 20 kHz, the adopted training dataset \cite{garofolo1993darpa} had a sampling frequency of 16 kHz.
+To ensure that AN responses can be enhanced by processing sound at frequencies below 8 kHz (Nyquist frequency of the dataset), we added a loss function that minimises the magnitude differences between the original and processed stimuli ($x$ and $\hat{x}$) at frequencies above 8 kHz:

 where FFT denotes the fast Fourier transform and $k$ the frequency index of the derived FFT spectra.